-The Bank ascertains whether the customer is legally capable of entering a credit contract and of providing a charge over any asset presented as collateral for a loan.
-Guarantors or sureties may be accepted, provided they are a relative, partner, and have financial interest in the transaction, and they pass all credit acceptance criteria applied to the borrower.
+The Bank ascertains the customer's legal capacity in entering a credit contract and providing a collateral as guarantee for repayment of the loan.
+Guarantors or sureties may be accepted, as long as they are a relative, partner, and have financial interest in the transaction.
+The guarantors or sureties must be subjected to the same credit acceptance criteria that the borrower goes through and similarly qualify.